Customizing the queries#

 As we can see, the function contains more parameters than any of the other functions.

-can be used to filter the data on a OSM tag level.
+The first two parameters custom_filter and osm_keys_to_keep can be used to filter the data on a OSM tag level.

 Pyrosm implements a data filtering system that works on two levels.